Ari Ray

 Political Scientist, University of Geneva

-I’m a PostDoc and Senior Lecturer (Chargée de cours) at the University of Geneva, where I work on the causes of socio-political inequality and the behavioral foundations of economic policymaking.
+I am a Senior Researcher (SNSF Ambizione) at the Department of Political Science and International Relations at the University of Geneva.
+My research centers on the causes of socio-political inequality and the behavioral foundations of economic policymaking.